Blendify/blender-manual/blender_docs/manual/modeling/texts/introduction.rst

 Editing text is quite different from other object types in Blender, and happens mainly in two areas.
 First, the 3D view, of course, where you type your text, and have a few shortcuts, e.g. for applying styles (see `Character`_) - note however that most Blender hotkeys you know in *Edit Mode* do not exist for texts!
-The second place is the *Button* window (*Editing* context), especially the *Font* panel.
+The second place is the Properties Editor (*Editing* context), especially the *Font* panel.

 The menu of the 3D View header has nearly no use,